-In selecting grant recipients, the Council promotes symposium attendance by docents/guides who might not otherwise be able to attend, and seeks to broaden the number of museums, galleries, and cultural institutions that will send docents/guides to future symposia.
-Offering these educational grants demonstrates commitment by the NDSC to docent education and growth and serves to further the NDSC mission to promote continuous improvement in docent practice by facilitating communication and collaborative interaction among U.S. and Canadian volunteer docents/guides.
+In selecting grant recipients, the Council seeks to reach traditionally underserved communities including museums reaching out to indigenous and immigrant communities and those focused on accessibility for all, in order to broaden the number of museums, galleries, and cultural institutions that will send docents/guides to future symposia and to promote symposium attendance by docents/guides who might not otherwise be able to attend.
+Offering these educational grants, which cover the symposium registration fee, demonstrates commitment to the NDSC mission to growth of education in docent practice by facilitating communication and collaborative interaction between U.S. and Canadian volunteer docents/guides.

 An applicant is eligible for a grant if meeting the following requirements:

 • Must be a volunteer docent/guide who is registering for the full symposium.

 • Must be attending a National Docent Symposium for the first time.

 • Must not be a paid docent/guide or staff member.

 • Must not be receiving funding from his/her institution, docent organization, or other granting organization in order to attend the symposium.

 The NDSC grant application for the 2022 Kansas City Symposium will be available here on September 15, 2021.

 September 30, 2021 - Submission opens for grant application online

 December 15, 2021 - All grant applications due